 Kitchen inspections occur one time each year, typically in the fall semester.
 They are unannounced and scheduled by the Bethlehem Health Department.
 This inspection must be passed to keep a house kitchen open.
 If violations are found, the chapter will receive information about where the kitchen failed to meet requirements.
 The chapter will have 24 hours to remedy the violations before an additional inspection occurs.
 House Managers should prepare for this inspection by reviewing the Kitchen Guides posted in kitchens and present this information to all chapter members and the Chef.

 Kitchen Inspection Procedures

 Each chapter must decide whose responsibility it will be to ensure that the kitchen meets the city of Bethlehem health and safety standards.
-Residential Services recommend that all members of the chapter take an active role to ensure that kitchens remain clean and equipment in good working condition.
+Housing Services recommend that all members of the chapter take an active role to ensure that kitchens remain clean and equipment in good working condition.